 Initial Appointment, Dorchester County Master-in-Equity, with the term to commence May 19, 2011, and to expire June 3, 2016

 James E. Chellis, 106 Pine Grove Ave., Summerville, SC 29483 VICE The Hon.
-Maite Murphy
+Maité Murphy

 MOTION ADOPTED

 On motion of Senator McELVEEN, with unanimous consent, the Senate stood adjourned out of respect to the memory of Mrs. Julie Bailey of Newberry, S.C.
 Mrs. Bailey was co-owner of Bailey’s Automotive Service and Bailey’s Hooker Service.
 She was the recipient numerous times of the Ambassador of the Year for the Chamber of Commerce.
 She was a loving mother, devoted mother and doting grandmother.